by Texas Homesteader ~

-NOTE: I’ve also made these breakfast quesadillas using my favorite simple Mix-n-Pour Tortillas.
-Those tortillas are a combination of a corn street taco and a flour tortilla.
+I’ve also made these breakfast quesadillas using my favorite simple Mix-n-Pour Tortillas.
+Those tortillas are a combination of a corn street taco married to a flour tortilla.

-The results of using these tortillas for my quesadillas are certainly palatable, But because there’s no fat in my mix-n-pour tortilla ingredients I haven’t really been pleased at how they toasted for quesadillas.
+But because there’s no fat in my mix-n-pour tortilla ingredients I haven’t really been pleased at how they toasted as quesadillas.
 They seem to end up tougher and not light & crispy.

 I have plenty of other delightful uses for my mix-n-pour tortillas, such as when enjoying Homemade Hummus or many Tex-Mex dishes.
 But traditional flour tortillas actually work better for me when making quesadillas.